udelcodes/udelcodes.github.io/LTC/fundamentals.md

 The code inside the second **for loop** is used to create a random color for the dot.
 As you might've learned in the CSS lesson yesterday, colors can be represented by numbers, which in certain number bases can be represented by numbers and letters!
 The line inside the **for loop** that says
      color += letters[Math.floor(Math.random() * 16)];
 says "choose a random number or letter from '0123456789ABCDEF', and then add it to the end of our list of numbers/letters that represent the color.
 Since the hexcode (a.k.a. the list of numbers and letters) for a color is always 6 characters long, we will repeat this process of choosing a random number/letter from 0-F and adding it to our list **six** times.

+Let's look at a second type of loop.

+#### The While Loop

+The **while loop** is normally used when you want to repeat an item for as long as it takes to do something else, or *while* one statement is true.

+Imagine that you have a program where a user can keep entering numbers until the sum of all the numbers they enter is 50.
+In this scenario, your program would continue to prompt them to enter a new number *while* their total is less than 50.

+> *Can you think of another example where you could use a While Loop?*

+In JavaScript, a **while loop** is normally written like this:

+    var i = 0;
+    while ( i < 50) {
+        //perform action
+        i++
+    }

+Notice how in a **while loop**, you only have <u>one<u> statement inside of the parentheses!
+Just like a **for loop** though, you still have to initialize your counting variable at some point, and you have to increment it too.
+The only differences between a **for loop** and a **while loop** are *where* you initialize your variable and *where* you increment it.

+Since the two loops are quite similar, they can be used interchangeably a lot of times!
+It's up to your personal preference to decide which one is easier for you to use in your code.